Los Fabulosos Cadillacs: Return

 On April 7, 2008, the band's front man, Vicentico, announced the band's return from a six-year break.
 According to Vicentico's mySpace, this represented a new phase for the band.
 On March 10, 2009, they released a new album, La Luz del Ritmo, distributed by Nacional Records in the US.
 Along with the release, the band toured throughout spring 2009 in the Americas.

 Along with the news of their return, Vicentico's mySpace announced that due to Gerardo "Toto" Rotblat's recent death, the band had been forced to make changes.
-The new line-up was as follows: Vicentico (lead vocals), Flavio Cianciarullo (bass and backing vocals), Sergio Rotman (saxophone), Daniel Lozano (trumpet), Fernando Ricciardi (drums and percussion) and Mario Siperman (keyboards), all of whom are LFC veterans.
+The new line-up was as follows: Vicentico (lead vocals), Flavio Cianciarulo (bass and backing vocals), Sergio Rotman (saxophone), Daniel Lozano (trumpet), Fernando Ricciardi (drums and percussion) and Mario Siperman (keyboards), all of whom are LFC veterans.
 In 2016, Vicentico and Flavio Cianciarulo's sons joined: Florián Fernández Capello (guitars) and Astor Cianciarulo (drums and bass).